-- Reading Materials: Animated Encounters available at university library and bookstore; all others available at "Modules," Canvas. - Audiovisual Materials: Films for this course are available at the Reserve counter in the Library.
-You can also find some films online through youtube and youku. - Lecture Notes: Lecture notes will NOT be uploaded online because graduate students

-- are expected to attend classes and take notes.
+- Reading Materials: available online at "Modules," Canvas. - Audiovisual Materials: Films for this course are available at the Reserve counter in the library.
+You can also find some films online through youtube and youku. - Lecture Notes: Lecture notes will NOT be uploaded online because graduate students are expected to attend classes and take notes.
 Other course materials, if any, will be uploaded to "Modules," Canvas. - Discussion Forum: Students can post questions/comments/concerns about this course for open discussion.
 The instructor will check the forum on a regular basis to address your postings if necessary.
 Your postings will be counted as classroom participation. - E-mail: E-mail will be used frequently in this course.
 The instructor will use it to make announcements relevant to the course.
 You can also use it to ask questions or express your concerns to your instructor.
-The instructor will reply your emails within 48 hours.
+The instructor will reply your emails within

+48 hours.
 Please check your campus email account on a daily basis.